igorepst/context-switch.xplr/README.md

 - mode: xplr mode ('default' if absent)
 - key: keybinding to switch to context mode ('ctrl-s' if absent)
-- layout_height: the height in percents of the context switch window (a number between 1-99, default - 30)
+- layout_height: the height in percents of the context switch window (a number between 1-99, default - 32)

 ## Features

-- Save current focus
-- Save current selection
+- Save current focus, selection, sort & filter
 - Get current context number (use `get_current_context_num()`)<br/>
 Example: